TechMakanaki/ecommerce-sr-jsx/README.md

 ### `npm install`

 In the project directory, you will run: the `npm install` to install the node modules and its dependency.
+This is important as the node modules package cannot be uploaded here on the repository.

 ### `npm start`